kevin19930919/kevin19930919/README.md

-- 👋 Hi, I’m @kevin19930919
+- 👋 Hi, I’m kevinTsai
-- 👀 I’m interested in programing of course,but also basketball/fitness/crypto/eating dessert......
+- 💻 python programmer -- start my career with python
+- 🏀 basketball -- seriously addict to basletball, i think it a good way to release stress
+- 💪 fitness -- all you need is protein, ......and a lot sweat
-- 🌱 I’m currently learning how to be a better programmer
+- ⏲️ I’m currently learning how to be a better programmer, it's really too much to learn
 - 📫 How to reach me --> kevin19930919@gmail.com

 <!---